I mentioned many times during these 2 ½ + years of blogging journey how some dishes always transport me to my childhood or early phases of my life.

 - 1 ½ Tbs.
 Vegetable Oil or any on hand,bacon fat works too

 - 2 cups Shredded or chopped Sauerkraut store bought or homemade

 - 2 dashes Ground Black Pepper

 - Heat the oil and drop about ½ of the minced garlic, stir but do not let it burn; also turn down the heat to low-medium.

-- Add Sliced sausage, stir until it gets brownish.
+Add Sliced sausage, stir until it gets brownish.
 If you eat bacon you can saute bacon as well.

 - Add Sauerkraut on top and stir all together, it might have some water in, and that’s alright because it will give you more flavor; toss the rest of the minced garlic on top and stir.

 Add ground black pepper and stir to combine.

 - Cook until most of the liquid evaporates, stir and you will have sauteed sauerkraut after 7-10 minutes.

 - You can also try this recipe with cooked pasta, sauteed with Sauerkraut